mrkaye97/fitbit-data/README.md

 ## Description:

 This repository contains two python files, data_pull.py and make_plots.py. data_pull.py hooks into the Fitbit API (with a given client ID and secret) and pulls Fitbit statistics.

-Methods outlined below:
+## Methods:

 **hr()** for minute-by-minute heart rate data, given a date